ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab01.md

 >>>
 ```

 Note that the `import` statement allows your program to use other code (libraries) that you didn't write yourself (someone else did).
 There are a lot of libraries that come with programming language (such as `math`), and some libraries that can be downloaded and imported into your program (see Section 1.2 in Perkovic).
-In either case, using libraries help developers focus on solving their problems without having to re-implement common functionality.
+In either case, using libraries help developers focus on solving their problems and manage their code without having to re-implement certain functionality.

 The value we get back is the square root of 2, which is an irrational number&mdash;its decimal representation goes on forever.
 Unfortunately, real world computing devices typically store numbers with a finite number of decimal places&dagger;.
 So, the representation we see for the square root of two, $$ \sqrt{2} $$ is, in fact an approximation.